diegojromerolopez/django-trello-stats/README.md

 # Django Trello Stats is now Djanban

 This project has been renamed.
-Visit its new repository, [Djanban](https://github.com/diegojromerolopez/djanban)
+Visit its new repository: [Djanban](https://github.com/diegojromerolopez/djanban).